Efficiently Securing Web Applications Against High User Peaks and Denial-of-Service Attacks

 When using cached data, there is always a higher risk of serving incorrect data.
 Risks can be e.g.:

-• Stale Data: Cached data may become outdated, leading to users receiving incorrect information.
+- Stale Data: Cached data may become outdated, leading to users receiving incorrect information.
+Data my still be the same across the system.

-• Inconsistent Data: Changes in the backend might not reflect immediately in the cache, causing discrepancies.
+- Inconsistent Data: Different copies of the data have conflicting values.
+Changes in the backend might not reflect immediately in the cached data, causing discrepancies.

 Serving stale data can be avoided with cache invalidation.
 Invalidation can be done e.g. by: